Knowing your Class can be extremely helpful to you and your doctor

 Class 1A

-These patients are at a very low risk of metastasis, with just a 2% chance of the eye cancer spreading over the next five years.
-Your doctor may recommend a less frequent monitoring program which might include bloodwork, office visit(s) and/or imaging such as X-ray, ultrasound, CT/PET or MRI.
+These patients are at a low risk of metastasis, with just a 2% chance of the eye cancer spreading over the next five years.
+Your doctor may recommend a less frequent monitoring program to screen for metastasis, which might include bloodwork, office visit(s) and/or imaging such as X-ray, ultrasound, CT/PET or MRI.

 Class 1B

-These patients have a slightly higher risk of metastasis than those in Class 1A, or 21% over the next five years, but overall, are still considered low risk.
-However, to be on the safe side, your doctor may choose to monitor you more closely.
+These patients have an intermediate risk of metastasis, or 21% over the next five years.
+To be on the safe side, your doctor may choose to monitor you more closely.

 Class 2